neilsteven1997/cybersecurity/writeups/wireshark-the-basics-tryhackme-2025-12-14.md

 * **Follow Stream** reconstructs segmented protocol data (TCP/UDP/HTTP) into an application-level stream, crucial for viewing unencrypted payloads.
 * Stream reconstruction results are color-coded (blue for server, red for client) and automatically apply a temporary display filter.

 ---
-Use the "Exercise.pcapng" file to answer the questions.
-Go to packet number 4.
-Right-click on the "Hypertext Transfer Protocol" and apply it as a filter.
-Now, look at the filter pane.
-What is the filter query?
-- `http`

-What is the number of displayed packets?
-- `1089`

-Go to packet number 33790, follow the HTTP stream, and look carefully at the responses.
-Looking at the web server's response, what is the total number of artists?
-- `3`

-What is the name of the second artist?
-- `Blad3`

----